 Why Choose Senske Pest Control for Bees?

 Our pest control exterminators are licensed and trained technicians.
-Senske Pest Control is a family-owned business that has been in operation since 1947.
+Senske Pest Control has been in operation since 1947.
 We provide affordable pest control and only use pest control products that are safe for families- especially children and pets.
 We offer treatment solutions that have been approved both by the state and by the federal government.

 Here at Senske Pest Control we offer a Promise to provide 100% customer satisfaction.
 We understand that having unwanted bees hanging around your home or property can be dangerous and time sensitive so we promise to be dependable.
 All estimates and service requests are handled as quickly and efficiently as possible.
 We care about the safety and well-being of our customers and of our community and we’re here to help!